jamesonashile/macro-demographics/README.md

 # Macro Demographics

-A global dashboard for visualizing demographic structures
+A global dashboard for visualizing demographic structures, built with Next.js, Tailwind, and Supabase

 This tool helps macro analysts:
 - See color-coded world maps by demographic shape and dividend phase